AdrienTorris/awesome-blazor/README.md

 * [Blazor.AdaptiveCards](https://github.com/mikoskinen/Blazor.AdaptiveCards) - Adaptive Cards for Blazor.
 [Documentation](https://adaptivecardsblazor.com/).

 ## Videos
+* [Blazor Tutorial : HttpClient | Login User](https://www.youtube.com/watch?v=X6cBnOhaYhk&feature=youtu.be) - January 21, 2020 - This video covers how we can use HttpClient in your Blazor app to make API calls to login user into the system.
+[Source code](https://github.com/CuriousDrive/BlazorApp).
 * [Microsoft, Google and Cookie Authentication and Authorization](https://www.youtube.com/watch?v=v2OsI7qJdoc) - January 15, 2020 - This video by Microsoft covers how you can use authentication and authorization within your Blazor application.
 * [Adding content management using Kentico Kontent](https://www.youtube.com/watch?v=DqdiYXg8gRs) - January 15, 2020 - Adding content management using Kentico Kontent to a Blazor app.
 * [.NET Conf session: Blazor for Web Form and C# Developers](https://channel9.msdn.com/Events/dotnetConf/Focus-on-Blazor/Blazor-for-Web-Form-and-C-Developers) - January 14, 2020 - "Blazor for Web Form and C# Developers" by Jeff Fritz, session of the .NET Conf "Focus on Blazor".
 This session covers how you can use Blazor within your Web Form applications.